d29parkar/DineBot/README.md

 This launches a **Streamlit UI** where users can interact with the chatbot.

 ## Future Enhancements
-- **Asynchronous execution with LangGraph** to reduce response latency
+- **Asynchronous execution with LangGraph**: Currently, retrieval is done sequentially.
+Future improvements will enable parallel processing of FAISS, structured DB, and Neo4j queries to reduce latency.
-- **Trend & Menu Innovation Agent** to analyze real-time food trends
+- **Trend & Menu Innovation Agent**: A dedicated agent will be developed to track real-time food trends, analyzing ingredient popularity and menu innovation.
-- **Multi-agent coordination** for improved retrieval efficiency
+- **Support for Additional Data Sources**: Integration with restaurant review APIs, food blogs, and social media for trend tracking.

 ## Credits
 Developed for the **Menudata Challenge** by **Dhiraj Pimparkar**.